misterbl/waveform-generator/README.md

-# Hoop Activity Form
+# Papercup Waveform display platform

-This app allows users to register an activity to be featured on hoop.co.uk
+This app allows users to listen to audio data and to to display the waveform of a given piece of audio.

-For data persistency on page refresh, browser local storage is used

 ## Getting Started